A couple of general, significant web sites, followed by an alphabetical list. At the very end are some links to databases.

 Provides modernized English language texts for major primary sources in English history from 500 to 1914, including American Colonial era documents.
 Browse by subjects (technology, foreign affairs, etc.), chronological timeline, or by original published volume order.
 Search by keyword or use advanced search for specific document title, personal name, or place name.
 Based on the print series (Main DA 26 .E55) edited by David C. Douglas.

-EuroDocs: Primary Historical Documents from Western Europe see link at bottom of this section.
+EuroDocs: Primary Historical Documents from Western Europe see link at bottom of this page.

 Provides links to free scholarly websites of digitized primary documents and online digital archives on European history.
 Browse by country, language, period, subject, or type of source.